Edgartown’s Carnegie Library

 The first report from the library board appeared in the town’s annual report for calendar year 1914.
 Wrote the trustees: “The home circulation of books for the past year has been 6,125, an increase of 25 per cent over that of the previous year.
 There have been added to the library 225 volumes.
 The reading room is supplied with the following magazines: Harper’s, Scribner’s, Review of Reviews, Scientific American, Youth’s Companion, St. Nicholas, and Our Dumb Animals.
 “We are crowded for shelf room, every available space being used.”

-The brick Carnegie building has been expanded upon three times over the years: with the addition of 836 square feet in 1937, another 200 square feet in the 1950s, and finally a 5,000-square-foot expansion in 1975.
-This brings the Edgartown Public Library to a total usable area of 6,842 square feet.
+The brick Carnegie building has been expanded upon three times over the years: with the addition of 836 square feet in 1937, another 200 square feet in the 1950s, and a 5,000-square-foot expansion in 1975.
+These expansions brought the Edgartown Public Library to a total usable area of 6,842 square feet.